ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

-## Create and Configure Certificates
+{PANEL: Create and Configure Certificates}

 {PANEL:List of Registered Certificates}